jhelgert/pyTranslines/README.md

 # for all configurations: 3 / dt = 3 / 0.5 = 1.5
 Prob.set_min_dwell_times(min_up=3, min_down=3)

-# bigM constraint used for linearizing the coupling conditions
+# bigM constant used for linearizing the coupling conditions
 Prob.set_BigM(150.0)

 # Solve via Gurobi, use solver="GurobiCIAP" for the specialized heuristic